eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/adoption-view/use-case/comments.md

 Participant c as Customer
 Participant s as Supplier
 rect rgb(4,107,153)
-s->>c: The demand in weeks 23 and 24 seems extraordinarely high.
+s->>c: The demand in weeks 23 and 24 seems extraordinarily high.
 Can you please have a look at it. end rect rgb(4,107,153) c->>s: This is not an error.
 My demand actually is that high.